googleforgames/agones/site/content/en/docs/Reference/gameserverallocation.md

       gameServerState: Ready
       # [Stage:Alpha]
       # [FeatureFlag:CountsAndLists]
+      # priorities:
       #   counters: # selector for counter current values of a GameServer count
       #     rooms:
       #       minCount: 1 # minimum value.
 Defaults to 0.
       #       maxCount: 5 # maximum value.
 Defaults to max(int64)
       #       minAvailable: 1 # minimum available (current capacity - current count).
 Defaults to 0.
       #       maxAvailable: 10 # maximum available (current capacity - current count) Defaults to max(int64)
       #   lists:
       #     players:
       #       containsValue: "x6k8z" # only match GameServers who has this value in the list.
 Defaults to "", which is all.
       #       minAvailable: 1 # minimum available (current capacity - current count).
 Defaults to 0.
       #       maxAvailable: 10 # maximum available (current capacity - current count) Defaults to 0, which translates to max(int64)
       #
       # [Stage:Alpha]
       # [FeatureFlag:PlayerAllocationFilter]